vmware/data-annotator-for-machine-learning/README.md

 ## What is included

-Data Annotator for Machine Learning containes 3 services.
-One complete annotation work requires all these 3 services running up at the same time.
-That means you need set up all these 3 at the first begining before you can do annotate smoothly.
+Data Annotator for Machine Learning project containes three components, and you need to set up all components before you can start to use the application.

 #### [___annotation-app___](./annotation-app)
-This is the front-end service with Angular8.x that based on the following,
+This is the front-end application built with Angular8.x that based on the following,
 - **Angular** 8.x
 - **AngularCLI** 8.2.13+
 - **Node** 10+
 - **NPM** 6+

 #### [___annotation-service___](./annotation-service)
-This is the back-end service with Node.js that based on the following,
+This is the back-end service that provides all the api for annotation-app.
+It is built with Node.js and based on the following,
 - __[Node](https://nodejs.org/en/)__ 10+
 - __[mongodb](https://www.mongodb.com/download-center/community)__ 3.5
 - __[compass](https://www.mongodb.com/download-center/compass)__ [option]

 #### [___active-learning-service___](./active-learning-service)
-This is the back-end service with Python that based on the following,
+This is the back-end service that provides all active learning api.
+It is built with Python Django service and based on the following,
 - __[Python](https://www.python.org/)__ 3.6